riplaboratory/Kanaloa/Documentation/Software/RobotX-Simulation/readme.md

 - 8 Gb of RAM
 - Discrete Graphics Card, e.g. Nvidia GTX 650

+#### Note
+ - As of July 6, 2021, the original VRX repository has been migrated to compatibility for Ubuntu 20.04 and ROS Noetic.
+ - The following documentation will be using an old branch in order to work with the prerequisites stated above.
+ - VRX with the prequisites above is now only community supported and not officially supported by OSRF

 ## Installing the simulation

 This tutorial will walk you through the setup required to prepare a computer to run the VRX simulations.
 In order to run the VRX simulation, your computer will need a discrete graphics card and must satisfy the minimum System Requirements.
 All updates and official tutorials can be found here: ~~https://bitbucket.org/osrf/vrx/wiki/Home~~ https://github.com/osrf/vrx/wiki